imagemlt/PyGraphAlgorithm/README.md

 ### Usage
 First,type in the vertices ,-1 for an end;
-Then type in the edges in the format of vertice1 vertice2 cost line by line,
-* for an end;
+Then type in the edges in the format of vertice1 vertice2 cost line by line for an end;
 then it will run the above functions.